Succession to Muhammad: In the hadith literature

-Hadith of Warning
+Hadith of the warning

 Verse 26:214 of the Quran tasked Muhammad with presenting Islam to his relatives, some three years after his first divine revelation (c.
 617 CE).
 One of the two versions of how Muhammad attempted to do this is that he invited his relatives to a meal.
 After the meal, Muhammad introduced his relatives to Islam and asked for their support, "And which of you will assist me in this cause and become my brother, my trustee and my successor among you."
 Muhammad's cousin Ali, the youngest among them, was the only relative who offered his assistance to Muhammad, who then declared, "This [Ali] is my brother, my executor, and my successor among you, so listen to him and obey."
 This was the account of the Sunni al-Tabari (d.
 923) and the proto-Shia Ibn Ishaq (d.
 767), among others, though some Sunni reports do not include Muhammad's response to Ali or replace it with his rejection of Ali's offer.
 Muhammad's announcement was met with ridicule from Abu Lahab, Muhammad's uncle and his foe, and the guests dispersed.